Sabertrio User Guide – Importing and Formatting Music for Your Lightsaber

 Notice

-Connecting a Power Core saber to a stereo speaker system via an aux chip will not allow you to play stereo tracks.Step 3
+Connecting a Power Core saber to a stereo speaker system via an Audio Chip will not allow you to play stereo tracks.Step 3

 Open the 'Audio Setup' menu and click 'Audio Settings'.